nicholasferguson/Portable_SIMD/Readme.md

 2016.9.16
 	+ Built all code under Windows 10, with Visual Studio 2015, x64

-	+ This project is to test a SIMD API, based on VecCore/VecGeom, to allow switching SIMD wrappers, such as UMESIMD or VC.
-In this test, I reorganized their code.
+	+ This project is to test a SIMD type API, based on VecCore/VecGeom, that could allow switching SIMD wrappers, such as UMESIMD or VC.
+In this test, I reorganized code.

 	Questions to answer
-	+ Can an applicaiton switch to a particular SIMD backend, without any recoding,
+	+ With metaprogramming, can an application switch to a particular SIMD backend, without any recoding,
 	+ Can only one backend + SIMD selection can be configured at compile time:  Example UMSIMD + AVX2  or VC + AVX2

 	Issues
 	+ backend.cc from VecCore is broken in its metaprogrammnig.
-It resorts to copying into simd containers, using pointers
+It resorts to copying into simd containers, using pointers. ( And though it works with VC, it is broken with UMESIMD)
 	+ quadratic.cc is a better test.
+But some _aligned_free of containers generate errors.
+Need to review why.
 	+ To run test with VC
 	+ 	build backend_t with Preprocessor Macro: VECCORE_ENABLE_VC
 	+ 	All tests were OK.